 If you’re suffering from any of the following common dental emergencies, here’s what you need to know about caring for the problem until you can get to a dentist.

-According to the American Association of Endodontists, with quick action after a tooth has been knocked out, it’s possible your dentist will be able to reinsert and preserve your tooth.
+Having a tooth suddenly knocked out of your mouth from a heavy impact can be quite a shock!
+However, it’s time to take action.
+According to the American Association of Endodontists1, with quick action after a tooth has been knocked out, it’s possible your dentist will be able to reinsert and preserve your tooth.

 A dental abscess is a severe and potentially life-threatening condition in which a pocket of pus in the tooth has led to an infection.
 A tooth abscess may cause fever, tooth sensitivity to hot and cold, a persistent toothache, tender lymph nodes in your neck, swelling in the face, and a pimple-like bump on your gums near the infected tooth.

-This condition is an emergency as the infection can spread into your jaw, surrounding tissue, and to other areas of the body.
-Before you can see the dentist, rinse your mouth with mild saltwater several times to reduce the pain and draw the pus to the surface.
+This condition is an emergency as the infection can spread into your jaw, surrounding tissue, and other areas of the body.
+Before you can see the dentist, rinse your mouth with mild salt water several times to reduce the pain and draw the pus to the surface.

 How to Avoid Potential Emergencies